SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 To enable accessing services over TLS a server key and certificate must be configured on the broker.

 It is assumed that a provider out of scope of this document will be used to create a server key and certificate for the event broker, that meet the [requirements described in the Solace Documentation](https://docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm).
+If the server key is password protected it shall be transformed to an unencrypted key, e.g.:  `openssl rsa -in encryedprivate.key -out unencryed.key`.

 The server key and certificate must be packaged in a Kubernetes secret, for example by [creating a TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).
 Example:
 ```